 Program Admission and Participation Requirements

 The Master of Education admissions policy is designed to select students who have demonstrated academic competence and teaching ability.
-Criteria for admission to the program:
+Criteria for admission to the program are as follows:

 - Completion of a teacher education program with a baccalaureate degree from a regionally-accredited college or university, verified on original transcripts sent by the undergraduate institution directly to Graceland University.

 - Indication of academic success: 3.0 overall GPA in a completed undergraduate program.